praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/deploying_to_VumiGo.rst

 .. figure::  images/create_new_conversation.png

 - Now copy the github raw code url for `go-app.js <https://raw.githubusercontent.com/praekelt/go-jsbox-skeleton/develop/go-app.js>`_ and paste it in source url field.
+Click **update from url**.
 After you load the URL it'll show up in the editor.
-Click **update from url** and then click **save**.
+Click **save**.

 .. figure::  images/save_conversation.png